KiranDLExperience/ComputeSquaresWithCUnit/README.md

 The Build workflow is triggered by push events to the main branch.
 The Unit Testcase workflow is triggered by an even i.e. completion of the Build workflow

+# Pre-requisites
+You need to have the following installations on your system:
+- Docker
+- CUnit
+- gcc compiler
 # Usage
 Clone the git repostry in your local machine.
 Go to the folder where you want to clone the respository and run the command: